High school graduations are coming

-Several local high schools are planning to hold graduation ceremonies over the next few weeks under state guidelines that went into effect on July 19.
+Cape Ann's high schools aren't the only ones planning to hold graduation ceremonies over the next few weeks under state guidelines that went into effect on July 19.
+Others are, too.

 Schools were prohibited from holding in-person graduations until that date due to the coronavirus pandemic.
 If ceremonies were held, they had to be done virtually or in "extremely limited" circumstances, such as car parades, according to the guidelines.